hildogjr/KiCost/docs/usage.rst

 ::

 usage: kicost [-h] [-v] [-i FILE.XML [FILE.XML ...]] [-o [FILE.XLSX]]
-                  [-f NAME [NAME ...]] [-var VARIANT [VARIANT ...]] [-w] [-s] [-q] [-grp NAME [NAME ...]] [--debug [LEVEL]]
+              [-f NAME [NAME ...]] [--translate NAME [NAME ...]]
+              [-var VARIANT [VARIANT ...]] [-w] [-q] [-ign NAME [NAME ...]]
+              [-grp NAME [NAME ...]] [--debug [LEVEL]]
-                  [-eda {kicad,altium,csv} [{kicad,altium,csv} ...]]
+              [--eda {kicad,altium,csv} [{kicad,altium,csv} ...]]
               [--show_dist_list] [--show_eda_list] [--no_collapse]
-                  [-e DIST [DIST ...]] [--include DIST [DIST ...]] [--no_price] [--user]
+              [-e DIST [DIST ...]] [--include DIST [DIST ...]] [--no_price]
+              [--currency [CURRENCY]] [--guide FILE.XML [FILE.XML ...]]
+              [--user]

 Build cost spreadsheet for a KiCAD project.

 optional arguments:
   -h, --help            show this help message and exit -v, --version         show program's version number and exit -i FILE.XML [FILE.XML ...], --input FILE.XML [FILE.XML ...]
                         One or more schematic BOM XML files.
   -o [FILE.XLSX], --output [FILE.XLSX]
                         Generated cost spreadsheet.
   -f NAME [NAME ...], --fields NAME [NAME ...]
                         Specify the names of additional part fields to extract and insert in the global data section of the spreadsheet.
+  --translate NAME [NAME ...]
+                        Speficy or remove field translation (--translate X1 Y1 X2 Y2 X3 ~, translates X1 to Y1 and X2 to Y2 and
+                        remove X3 for the internal dictionary).
-      -var VARIANT [VARIANT ...], --variant VARIANT [VARIANT ...] schematic variant name filter.
+  -var VARIANT [VARIANT ...], --variant VARIANT [VARIANT ...]
+                        schematic variant name filter.
   -w, --overwrite       Allow overwriting of an existing spreadsheet.
   -q, --quiet           Enable quiet mode with no warnings.
-      -np [NUM_PROCESSES], --num_processes [NUM_PROCESSES]
-                            Set the number of parallel processes used for web scraping part data.
   -ign NAME [NAME ...], --ignore_fields NAME [NAME ...]
                         Declare part fields to ignore when reading the BoM file.
   -grp NAME [NAME ...], --group_fields NAME [NAME ...]
                         Declare part fields to merge when grouping parts.
-      --debug [LEVEL]
-                            Print debugging info.
+  --debug [LEVEL]       Print debugging info.
 (Larger LEVEL means more info.)
-      -eda {kicad,altium,csv} [{kicad,altium,csv} ...], --eda_tool {kicad,altium,csv} [{kicad,altium,csv} ...]
+  --eda {kicad,altium,csv} [{kicad,altium,csv} ...]
                         Choose EDA tool from which the XML BOM file originated, or use csv for .CSV files.
-      --show_dist_list      Show list of distributors that can be scraped/queried for cost data, then exit.
+  --show_dist_list      Show list of distributors that can be scraped for cost
+                        data, then exit.
-      --show_eda_list       Show list of EDA tools whose files KiCost can read, then exit.
+  --show_eda_list       Show list of EDA tools whose files KiCost can read,
+                        then exit.
-      --no_collapse         Do not collapse the part references like C1,C2,C3 into C1-C3 in the spreadsheet.
+  --no_collapse         Do not collapse the part references in the
+                        spreadsheet.
   -e DIST [DIST ...], --exclude DIST [DIST ...]
                         Excludes the given distributor(s) from the scraping process.
   --include DIST [DIST ...]
                         Includes only the given distributor(s) in the scraping process.
-      --no_price            Create a spreadsheet without price part data from distributor websites.
+  --no_price            Create a spreadsheet without scraping part data from
+                        distributor websites.
+  --currency [CURRENCY]
-      --currency [CURRENCY] Define the priority currency.
+                        Define the priority currency.
 Use the ISO4217 for currency (`USD`, `EUR`).
 Default: `USD`.
+  --guide FILE.XML [FILE.XML ...]
-      --guide               Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
+                        Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
-      --user, -u            Run KiCost in terminal using the parameters in the guide memory, all passed parameters from terminal take priority.
+  --user, -u            Run KiCost on terminal using the parameters in the
+                        guide memory, all passed parameters from terminal take priority.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)